 In a series of four posts I will extract and publish some of the most pertinent quotes from The Empty Space in the hope that they may instigate a conversation, or at least inspire students of theatre who may never have read this book to purchase and consume it.
 The Empty Space has stood the test of time, with many of Brook’s statements on theatre being as relevant today as they were when first written in 1968.

-The Deadly Theatre
+The Empty Space: Deadly Theatre Quotes

 I can take any empty space and call it a bare stage.
 A man walks across this empty space whilst someone else is watching him, and this is all that is needed for an act of theatre to be engaged.